<> <> <> <>

 As you get older, a lot can change in your life.
 You might be working less, finding new hobbies and valuing a new set of priorities.
 But one topic that is often swept under the rug is this: do men remain sexually active as they age?

 The truth is that what happens in the bedroom isn't usually discussed, no matter how old you are.
-As blokes, it can be tricky chatting opening about touchy subjects like your sexual health, regardless of whether you're in your 20s, 60s or beyond.
+As blokes, it can be tricky chatting about touchy subjects like your sexual health, regardless of whether you're in your 20s, 60s or beyond.

 The research tells us that men never stop being sexually active entirely.
 Instead, your sex life changes and the way you find pleasure might look different, too.
 It's often tied to your overall physical health and whether you're navigating other health concerns at the same time.